TEAMLAB-Lecture/python-mooc-english/lab_assignment/lab2/README.md

     return result
 ```

-`def str_to_int(string_number):` on the top of the function, we can see ‘def’ which is a reserved word and `str_to_int` is the name of this function. `:` on the last is the python grammar which indicate that this is end of function statement. below indented lines are function part.
-(Python indicate hierarchy of code by indent 4 space or Tab.)
+`def str_to_int(string_number):` on the top of the function, we can see `‘def’` which is a reserved word (magic word) in python. `str_to_int` is the name of this function. `:` on the last is the python grammar which indicate that this is end of function statement.
+Indented lines in below of function statement are function part.
+Python indicate hierarchy of code by indent 4 space or Tab.
+You cannot mix space or tab.

-From below to `# ===Modify codes below=================`, it describes the function such as input variable, output variable, examples for result verification.
 The examples are written of only those functions names and input value for displaying those in a simple way.
+From below to `# ===Modify codes below=================`, you can write the function such as input variable, output variable, examples for result verification.
 But in real execution in `python shell`, it must be written as follows.
-Also, remember that in order to enter `python shell`, you need to command to console `python`.
-Enter `python shell` after editing the current code adjusted for this lab.
+Once more, remember that in order to enter `python shell`, you need to command to console `python`.
+Enter `python shell` after editing the current code.

 ```python
 >>> import basic_operations as bo
 >>> bo.str_to_int("3")
 3
 ```
-The first line of the above code `import basic_operations as bo` is a command for call module `basic_operations`  and it means that we are going to use  `basic_operations` module with the name of `bo`.
+The first line of the above code, `import basic_operations as bo` is a command for call module `basic_operations`  and it means that we are going to use  `basic_operations` module as the name of `bo`.
 I will explain about the concept of module in next time.
 Today, we just need to know that the name of the module is the same as file name. `bo.str_to_int("3")` on the below is the command to execute functions of our written program.
 As we set `basic_operations` 's alias as `bo`, we can execute `basic_operations`'s function with the name of `bo`.
 If there is no `as bo ` on the command’s first line, you should execute it by `basic_operations.str_to_int("3")`.
 As you know, `str_to_int` is the name of the function and you must enter the values (parameters) according to the function.
-As we had decided to enter a single parameter called `string_number` when declaring, which can be seen in `str_to_int(string_number)`, we only entered a single parameter of `"3"` on the test text.
-If I had entered other parameters such as  `"3","4"`, we would have seen an error message.
+As we had decided to enter a single parameter called `string_number` in program, which can be seen in statement `str_to_int(string_number)`, we only entered a single parameter `"3"` on the test command.
+If I had entered more than one parameter such as  `"3","4"`, we would have seen an error message.

 Let’s edit 9 functions according to it's purposes.

 ## Test after edit
 Let’s see whether we did well.
 We don't need to test after editing all the functions.
 You can test each function every time when there was editing.
-The code for test is included as below in the `main` function.
+The code for test is included in the `main` function.
 There are a lot of contents.
-Let's see the test code on the top of the function.
+Let's see the test code from the top of the function.
 ```python
 def main():
     print("Str_to_int Test")